 CAPRO’s journey of nearly 50 years has been difficult at some points, including crises with leadership, disgruntled missionaries, a Nigerian Church that did not understand missions at the time, and some Western missionaries who wouldn’t accept Africans as authentic colleagues.

 “One mission agency that came alongside us in those moments was WEC (Worldwide Evangelization for Christ).
-We call them our midwife.
-Together with God’s help, they made CAPRO what it is today through training and exposure.
-When our leaders faced criticism and discouragement on many sides, WEC strengthened their hands.”
+Together with God’s help, they gave CAPRO training and exposure.
+When our leaders faced criticism and discouragement, WEC strengthened their hands.”

-Dondo recounts that as a young CAPRO missionary himself some years back, he had to feed his new wife with grasshoppers and leaves, but today, no CAPRO missionary goes to bed hungry.
+Dondo recounts that as a young CAPRO missionary himself some years back, he had to feed his wife with grasshoppers and leaves, but today, no CAPRO missionary goes to bed hungry.
 They may not eat what they prefer, but food is not a problem.
 God is doing bigger things.

 God’s faithfulness

-“Our missionaries used to be concerned about funding for their children’s education, but God has raised someone to cater for that.
+“Our missionaries were concerned about funding for their children’s education, but God has raised someone to cater for that.
 Now, every CAPRO missionary kid (MK) who enters a higher institution gets a full scholarship.
 About 200 MKs are benefitting currently.”

 “Our missionaries are paying rent all over the world, some as high as British £400 and £800 every month.
 How are they doing it?
 The Lord provides.
-During the war in Sudan, we had to evacuate and resettle 17 missionaries.
-They spent two months on the road, but God provided the mind-blowing amount we needed in this emergency.”
+During the Sudan war, we had to evacuate and resettle 17 missionaries.
+They spent two months on the road, but God provided the hefty amount we needed in this emergency.”

-“Our international office was a rented facility, but God provided funds to purchase it within 90 days when our landlord made the offer.
+“Our international office was a rented facility, but we purchased it within 90 days when our landlord made the offer.
 All these are God’s faithful provisions; we never borrowed to do any of them.
-I could share a thousand more testimonies of God’s supply, but the greatest is seeing previously unreached people groups now come to know Jesus Christ as Lord and Saviour.”
+But the greatest testimony is seeing previously unreached people groups knowing Jesus Christ as Lord and Saviour.”

 An African mission

-Dondo says that about 80 per cent of CAPRO’s donors are Nigerians, but they hope this changes so more people in other countries share in the funding.
+Dondo says that about 80 per cent of CAPRO’s donors are Nigerians, but they hope more people in other countries share in the funding.
 The majority of CAPRO’s missionaries are Africans with a few Asians and Americans.
-The 344 churches planted by CAPRO are not mandated to send any support to CAPRO’s office; rather, they are encouraged to send out their own missionaries and multiply work among their people.
+The 344 churches planted by CAPRO are not mandated to send any support to CAPRO’s office; rather, they are encouraged to send out their own missionaries.

-Africa has become the new centre of gravity for world Christianity, and if the Lord is truly calling us to advance his mission to unreached territories, then he has made all the resources and funds available—through his obedient and cheerful givers in his well-endowed African Church.
+Africa has become the new centre of gravity for world Christianity, and if the Lord is calling us to advance his mission to unreached territories, then he has made all the resources available—through his obedient and cheerful givers in his well-endowed African Church.

 Please pray: